ASM Event Grant

 The ASM Event Grant provides funds for Registered Student Organization (RSO) events that are in line with the RSO’s mission.
 All events funded by the ASM event grant must occur on the UW-Madison campus, be educational, and be free and open to all UW-Madison students.

 Looking to apply?
-Explore the sections below for valuable policy and procedural information.
+To better your chances of being approved for funding, explore the sections below for valuable policy and procedural information before you log in to apply for the grant!

 Event Grant Basics